oliviergimenez/capture-recapture-review/README.md

 - Question 1: The study of **dispersal** is a big deal.

-- Question 2: There is been a growing interest in studying the **threats on biodiversity** by determining the impact of climate change, pollution, or overexploitation on animal demography.
+- Question 2: There is been a growing interest in studying the **threats on biodiversity** by determining the impact of climate change, pollution, or overexploitation on animal demography. (what about invasive species? deforestation and habitat loss?).

 - Question 3: The field of **evolutionary ecology** has been using capture-recapture to quantifying life-history trade-offs, estimating heritability of demographic parameters, describing senescence patterns or assessing selection gradients.